-a.
-Facebookb.
-Twitterc.
-Textingd.
-Tik Toke.
-Instagramf.
-Snapchat a.
-Past, present or future physical/mental health or condition of an individual b.
-Past, present or future payment for and individuals healthcare c.
+- a.
+Past, present or future physical/mental health or condition of an individual - b.
+Past, present or future payment for and individuals healthcare - c.
 Identifies the individual, OR there is reasonable basis to believe the information can be used to identify the individual